MellowYarker/CryptoNotifier/README.md

 # Crypto Notifier
 ### A program that displays crypto price alerts via push notifications on Macs.

 * I built this for people (me, really), not bots.
 Thanks to this I've virtually stopped looking at my portfolio on apps and websites (whereas before I checked it multiple times an hour).
-This program isn't built to update you on the price of your holdings every 3 seconds, I like using it to let me know when there's been a noteable change in price, for example +15% in the last day.
+This program isn't built to update you on the price of your holdings every 3 seconds, I like using it to let me know when there's been a notable change in price, for example +15% in the last day.

 Here's a quick list of the types of notifications **currently supported**:

-    * Price percent change: If the price changes x% in the last (hour, day, week), there's a notification.
+    * Price percent change: Be notified when the price increase x% or decreases y%
     * Buy alert: If the price of a coin costs $10 and you want to buy it at $10 or less, you get a notification.
+    * Sell alert: If the price of a coin costs $40 and you want to sell it at $40 or more, you get a notification.

 *Coming soon*

-    * Positive/negative price percent change: Instead of (+/-) 15%, you can set up notifications for +15% and -30%
-    * Sell alert: If the price of a coin costs $40 and you want to sell it at $40 or more, you get a notification.
     * Volume alert: If the volume is high enough for you to buy or sell a large quantity of coins then you get a notification.

 ![alt text](https://github.com/MellowYarker/CryptoNotifier/blob/master/images/grsExample.png "Example Notification")